msande231/msande231.github.io/project.markdown

 ## Options

-We're offering three different project templates to base your project upon:
+We're offering three different types of projects you can pursue:

 1. Skim a few papers from the syllabus.
 Pick one to read carefully, including supplemental material.
 Write a referee report on the paper
    (published papers are not flawless!).
 2. Replicate an analysis from a published paper, possibly extending but emphasis on replication.
 Use either the original data if available or similar data if not.
 3. Explore an empirical or theoretical research question.

+Mixing and elements from these is ok as long as your project does _at least_ as much as one of these options.

 ## Details